-Student must return to school on the contracted return date and submit work to their teacher.
-If the student does not return to school on the contracted return date, the entire contract will be void, and absences will be considered unexcused and will count towards truancy limits.
+Student must return to school on the contracted return date and submit work to their your teacher.
+If you the student does not return to school on the your contracted return date, the entire contract will be void, and your absences will be considered unexcused and the absences will count towards truancy limits.